ray-project/ray/doc/source/rllib/package_ref/replay_buffers.rst

    * e.g. "worker_side_prioritization" to decide where to compute priorities

 * Constructor arguments to instantiate the replay buffer
-   * e.g. "capacity" to limit the buffers size
+   * e.g. "capacity" to limit the buffer's size

 * Call arguments for underlying replay buffer methods
    * e.g. "prioritized_replay_beta" is used by the :py:class:`~ray.rllib.utils.replay_buffers.multi_agent_prioritized_replay_buffer.PrioritizedMultiAgentReplayBuffer` to call the sample method of every underlying :py:class:`~ray.rllib.utils.replay_buffers.prioritized_replay_buffer.PrioritizedReplayBuffer`